Banking Basics: getting started

 Your money at N26

 It’s free to open a standard account with N26.
-There’s no minimum deposit, no monthly account fees, no charge on card payments worldwide and three free cash withdrawals per month for European customers in their country of residence.
+There’s no minimum deposit, no monthly account fees, no charge on card payments worldwide and two free cash withdrawals per month for European customers in their country of residence.
 Signing up for an account is easy and paperless.
 Once your ID has been verified online, you’re ready to start banking.
 All our everyday banking services are available in the N26 app, which you can access from your phone, computer or other device.
 Log in to check your transaction history, choose and change your PIN, set spending limits and transfer money.
 You can even send money to any of your N26 friends using our MoneyBeam service.
 Add new N26 friends with just an email or phone number, and MoneyBeam them on the spot.
 Open your dream bank account in minutes—directly from your smartphone.
 Access your money using an N26 Mastercard debit card to withdraw cash from any ATM and pay securely online and in stores.

 Find similar stories